 60 and Below

-For this temperature range you want light protection that packs easily and/or unzips to let excess heat out.
-Start with the base layer, the layer next to your skin — an essential piece for all cool-weather exercising.
-This light, thin undershirt wicks to keep you dry, warm and comfortable so you never catch a chill.
+A base layer is where you start.
+The layer next to your skin — an essential piece for cooler days.
+This light, thin undershirt wicks to keep you dry, warm and comfortable.

 50 and Below

 At this point, you need more protection.
 For example, cold feet can ruin a ride quickly.
 Wool socks, which are warm when dry or wet, are perfect for winter warriors.
 They're not only incredibly warm and breathable, but they wick to keep you dry, too.
 For your upper body.